Tchernobill/Confluence/Story/Arc 1/Arc 1 - The Scavenger.md

 **Symbolic Motifs**:

-- **The Ventilation Shaft**: Isolation, safety through separation, but also limitation and confinement
+- **The Utility Room**: Isolation, safety through separation, but also limitation and confinement
 - **Phoenix Recovery**: Rebirth, transformation, rising from destruction
 - **The Opened Box**: Pandora's box of consciousness - liberation with unknown consequences
 - **Repair and Restoration**: Healing broken things, including people and relationships